Plastic Surgery ST3 Interview Preparation and Essential Reading

 Most of your time will be spent learning the content required for the clinical station.
 However, it is important that you don’t neglect the OSCE and structured interview.
 We’ve broken down the stations below with tips on how to prepare for each one.

-Due to the COVID-19 pandemic, there were changes to the interview structure.
-The interview now takes place online using a system called Qpercom Recruit.
+The 2025 interview will take place online using a system called Qpercom Recruit.
 The interview will be 30 minutes, with 4/5 panel members.
 There may also be a lay representative who monitors the interviews to ensure they are all conducted fairly.
 Check your microphone, camera and connectivity in advance, and ensure your background is clear and that you are in the right environment for an important interview.
 If you live with friends, tell them when your interview is, so they know not to disturb you.
 The types of interview questions asked are expected to be similar to previous years, with the exception of the presentation station, which is no longer part of the interview.

 Interview Structure